DmitriBogdanov/GSE/README.md

 Entire library is header-only and can be found [here](include/).

 > [!Warning]
-> As of now, the libary is heavily work-in-progress, production usage is ill-advised.
+> As of now, the library is heavily work-in-progress, production usage is ill-advised.

-## Desing Principles
+## Design Principles

 - **Easy to include.** No build system is required by the library, adding it should be as simple as single `#include`.
 All dependencies are embedded.

+- **Easy to use.** Library provide an API similar to the ones used in Matlab/Julia/Numpy, but with proper type safety of C++.

-- **Total modularity.** All solvers are built in a completely modular way, allowing them to seamlessly work with any custom system / integrator / PRNG / distribution / etc. provided, this is very much unlike most Matlab & Julia solvers that tightly couple methods to a function & API.
+- **Total modularity.** All solvers are built in a completely modular way, allowing them to seamlessly work with any custom systems / integrators / PRNGs / distributions / etc. that are provided, this is very much unlike most Matlab & Julia solvers that tend to tightly couple integration methods to a function.

 ## Performance